Domestic Assault, Felony Assault, Crimes with Domestic Relationship

 With three decades experience winning cases, Domestic Crime Attorney Thomas Gallagher provides his clients with the best possible defense.

 Thomas Gallagher works on his clients’ cases personally.
-So he does not refer them to an Associate “on the team.”
-When you hire him, you’ll get the real deal.
+So he does not refer clients to an Associate “on the team.”
+When you hire him; you get the real deal.
 You get Gallagher himself — personal representation.

 As you can see, Thomas Gallagher is rated one of best criminal defense lawyers in Minnesota, by peer reviews.
 And look at those 5 star reviews.

 So put his experience to work for you.
 You can win.
 And Domestic Defense Attorney Thomas Gallagher can help you make sure that happens.